-Other Relationships.
-Certain of the underwriters and their affiliates have provided, and may in the future provide, various investment banking, commercial banking and other financial services for us and our affiliates for which they have received, and may in the future receive, customary fees.
-Cowen and Company, LLC and LifeTech Capital, a division of Aurora Capital, LLC, are acting as placement agents in connection with a concurrent offering of 10,582,011 units, each unit consisting of (i) one share of our Series E 7% senior convertible preferred stock, (ii) a warrant to purchase 0.25 of a share of our common stock and (iii) 0.0155 shares of our common stock.
+The placement agents have from time to time performed and may in the future perform various financial advisory, commercial banking and investment banking services for us in the ordinary course of business, for which they received, or will receive, customary fees.
+Cowen and Company, LLC is acting as underwriter and LifeTech Capital, a division of Aurora Capital, LLC, is acting as financial advisor in connection with a concurrent offering of units, each unit consisting of one share of our common stock and a warrant to purchase 0. of a share of our common stock.